top of page

 not merely of believers, philosophers, and enthusiasts,

-Realized Teachers of the world;
+but those of the Realized Teachers of the world;

-those who know by experience of what they speak
+those who know by experience of what they speak,

 of their beliefs.